Advancing Your Advanced Analytics Capabilities

 - Optimizing shipping logistics

-If AI is how analytics are put to work, ML is a powerful tool to derive lessons from those analytics.
+If AI is how analytics are put to work, machine learning (ML) is a powerful tool to derive lessons from those analytics.
 In general, ML can be broken down into:

 Supervised learning uses clearly defined input to train a model that can be used to give an answer to a given question.
 For example, if you want to predict how many people will cancel cable in the coming year, you can define example inputs that are known (cancellations) and train the model on labeled historical data to eventually arrive at a model that can accurately predict the outcome for new data.